Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 PCMark 10 (Full Drive Benchmark)

-PCMark 10 Full Drive Benchmark takes the SSDs through a series of real-world tests to examine their capabilities as the primary OS drive.
-There is a quick benchmark as well with simple tests aiming to check SSDs’ capabilities as a secondary drive.
-We are comparing the Full drive benchmark.
+PCMark 10 Full Drive Benchmark runs a series of real-world tests to evaluate SSDs as the primary OS drive.
+There is a quick benchmark as well, with simple tests that aim to check SSDs’ capabilities as secondary drives.
+We are comparing the Full Drive benchmark.
 The results that we get are the PCMark 10 score, bandwidth, and latency.
 You can learn more about the PCMark 10 benchmark here.

 3DMark Storage Test

-3DMark Storage Test is a full-fledged program to test a drive’s gaming and gaming-related activities capabilities.
-It takes the drives through multiple tests, including game loading, saving, installing, recording, and streaming etc. A higher 3DMark benchmark score means a better gaming performance from the drive.
-Bandwidth means how much data can move in a given time.
+3DMark Storage Test is a full-fledged program for testing a drive’s gaming and gaming-related capabilities.
+It takes the drives through multiple tests, including game loading, saving, installing, recording, and streaming, etc. A higher 3DMark benchmark score means a better gaming performance from the drive.
+Bandwidth is the amount of data that can move in a given time.
 Higher bandwidth means better performance in file loading and handling multitasking.
-Latency simply means the time delay between a request for data and the start of data transfer.
-It is responsible for the responsiveness of the drive.
+Latency means the time delay between a request for data and the start of data transfer.
+It is responsible for the drive’s responsiveness.

 CrystalDiskMark Peak Sequential Read/Write Speed